Airfryfeast

 Air Fryer Low-Carb Cajun Blackened Catfish

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 12, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 12, 2026 · Updated Jun 16, 2026

-Southern American 22 mins air-fryer-friendlyhealthylow-carbgluten-freequickeasycrisphigh-proteinspicyfamily-friendly30-minutes-or-lessweeknight-dinner
+Southern American 22 mins air-fryer-friendlyhealthylow-carbgluten-freequickeasycrisphigh-proteinspicyfamily-friendly30-minutes-or-lessweeknight-dinnerv2

 A quick and flavorful Southern American seafood recipe featuring catfish fillets seasoned with a spicy, low-carb Cajun blackening spice blend and crisped perfectly in the air fryer.
 Gluten-free, high-protein, and family-friendly, ideal for a satisfying and healthy weeknight dinner.